 JOHN N. KAPOOR, PH.D., has been a Director of the Company since December 1995.
 Dr. Kapoor founded EJ Financial Enterprises, Inc., a healthcare consulting and investment company, in March 1990, of which he is currently President.
-Dr. Kapoor is presently Chairman of Option Care, Inc., a public outpatient and home infusion healthcare company.
-Dr. Kapoor also is the Chairman of Unimed Pharmaceuticals, Inc., a specialty pharmaceutical company; Akorn, Inc., a manufacturer and distributor of ophthalmic products, of which Dr. Kapoor also is the Chief Executive Officer; and NeoPharm, Inc., a cancer drug research and development company.
+Since October 1990, Dr. Kapoor has been Chairman of Option Care, Inc., a franchisor of home infusion therapy businesses.
+Dr. Kapoor has been the Chairman of Unimed Pharmaceuticals, Inc., a specialty pharmaceutical company since 1990.
+Since May 1996, Dr. Kapoor has been Chief Executive Officer of Akorn, Inc., a manufacturer and distributor of ophthalmic products, of which Dr. Kapoor has also served as Chairman since May 1996.
+In addition, Dr. Kapoor has served as chairman of NeoPharm, Inc., a cancer drug research and development company.
+Dr. Kapoor also served as Chairman of Lyphomed, Inc., a pharmaceutical company, from 1983 to 1990, and was a Director of Lunar Corp., a manufacturer and marketer of x-ray and ultrasound systems, from May 1990 to April 1996.
 Dr. Kapoor received a Ph.D. in medicinal chemistry from State University of New York in 1970.

 PAUL A.H.
 PANKOW has been a Director of the Company since May 1995.
 Since March 1995, Mr. Pankow has been President of PAP Consulting, a business and technical consulting firm.
 From September 1959 to February 1995, Mr. Pankow held various positions with 3M Corporation, most recently as a Vice President, and as Chief Executive Officer of its Imaging Systems Division.
 He currently serves as chairman of the Optoelectronic Industry Development Association and is a member of several other industry boards.
-Mr. Pankow received a B.S. in mechanical engineering and business administration from the University of Minnesota in
+Mr. Pankow received a B.S. in mechanical engineering and business administration from the University of Minnesota in 1956.